Properly caring for them puts you in the position to save thousands of dollars during your life. Why?

 In addition to paying on time and in full, you should avoid credit card debt.

 Interest rates on credit cards can cripple your wallet and cause you to pay hundreds to thousands of dollars in interest.

 If you’ve already landed in some credit card debt, but have a credit score of 680 or higher, consider applying for a balance transfer.

 A balance transfer can significantly reduce your interest rates and save you hundreds to thousands in debt repayment.

-It’s also important to avoid debt sent to collections.
+It’s also essential to avoid debt being sent to collections.
 Collections are noted on your credit report and significantly decrease your credit score.